TehoorMarjan/lucidmechanisms/content/en/posts/2024-12-15-manjaro-with-system-wide-encryption-and-btrfs/index.md

 ### 2.9 Clean Up Encryption Keys

 The busybox-based `encrypt` hook relies on `crypto_keyfile.bin` to unlock multiple devices at boot, using GRUB to unlock the main device and the initramfs to unlock others.
 However, the `sd-encrypt` hook in systemd can unlock multiple devices using a shared password, making the keyfile unnecessary.
-Furthermore, the keyfile would be stored unencrypted in the EFI partition when using [systemd-boot][1], creating a potential security risk (that's why we removed it from the initramfs at step 2.5).
+Furthermore, the keyfile would be stored unencrypted in the EFI partition when using [systemd-boot][1], creating a potential security risk (that's why we removed it from the initramfs at [step 2.5][10]).

 Remove the keyfile to clean up: